opentargets/terraform-google-opentargets-platform/modules/prometheus/README.md

 - [ ] Check JVM metrics and how to ignore the problematic ones
 - [ ] Expose CH and ES metrics endpoint
 - [ ] Update vm definitios to
+- [ ] make node exporter and other exporters variables with defaults so they can be configured

 # Open Targets Platform API TODO: Update this documentation
 This submodule defines the infrastructure needed to deploy Open Targets Platform API.